Graduate Faculty

 Graduate Committee Faculty

-Appointment to membership on the Graduate Committee Faculty, although considered an honor, is designed to assure competence in the directing and advising of graduate students.
+Appointment to membership in the Graduate Committee Faculty, although considered an honor, is designed to assure competence in the directing and advising of graduate students.
 Such competence is, in part, a function of experience and knowledge of operational procedures; it is also characterized by ability and motivation.

-See the Graduate Committee Faculty Guidelines
+See the Graduate Committee Faculty Guidelines on the Graduate Committee Faculty Nomination Portal

 NOMINATION TO GRADUATE COMMITTEE FACULTY